hernancerm/zsh-trampoline/README.md

 ## Configuration file

-zsh-trampoline supports two cofiguration files which are merged (they do not shadow each other):
+zsh-trampoline supports two config files:

-1. `~/.config/zsh-trampoline/config.txt`
+1. `~/.zt`
-2. `~/.config/zsh-trampoline/config.local.txt` (used for local config, shouldn't be committed to source control.)
+2. `~/.zt.local` (used for local config, should not be committed to source control.)

-TODO: Support ${XDG_CONFIG_HOME}.
+The configs are merged in order, no overrides.
+I recommend using the first config file for common dirs/files in your setup, while the second config file for sensitive or machine-specific dirs/files.
+Both files share the same syntax.

 Example contents of the config file: